 - Bring a pot of water to boil.
 Add the zucchini noodles and cook until barely tender, 3 – 5 minutes.
 Drain and rinse with cold water.
 Set aside.

-- In a bowl, combine the sesame oil, tamari, rice vinegar, tahini, syrup, ginger, garlic and sriracha or chili paste.
+- In a bowl, combine the sesame oil, tamari, rice vinegar, tahini, sweetener, ginger, garlic and sriracha or chili paste.
 Stir to combine.

 - Pour this sauce over your cooked zoodles.